Atholl raids: Background

 The commander of British forces in Scotland, Prince William, Duke of Cumberland, was confident that there was no chance of friendly forces being surprised, even though a man who had recently escaped from Jacobite captivity reported that the Jacobites were planning on attacking the outposts held by the Campbells that were covering Blair Atholl and Castle Menzies.
-The Jacobite commander, Lord George Murray, collected his Atholl Brigade along with two 4-pounder cannon and marched from Inverness to Strathspey, taking the surrender of Castle Grant on 14 March.
-Murray left the castle garrisoned by 100 men and in Ruthven, Badenoch he was joined by Archibald Menzies of Struan and Ewen MacPherson of Cluny with 300 Macphersons, bringing his total force to the number of 700 men.
+The Jacobite commander, Lord George Murray, collected his Atholl Brigade along with two 4-pounder cannons and marched from Inverness to Strathspey, taking the surrender of Castle Grant on 14 March.
+Murray left the castle garrisoned by 100 men and in Ruthven, Badenoch he was joined by Archibald Menzies of Struan and Ewen MacPherson of Cluny with 300 Macphersons, bringing his total force to 700 men.

 Raids

 The Jacobite troops were divided into thirty companies or detachments, consisting of both Atholl men and MacPhersons and were each assigned a particular target.
 The Jacobite force strode across 30 miles of hills to come within reach of their objectives, taking the Pass of Killiecrankie.
-The post at Bun Rannoch was then taken which was being held by the Loudon's 64th Highlanders and much to the embarrassment of that unit's commander, Colin Campbell of Glenure, as he was not present when the Jacobite attack went in.
-He claimed that at the time he was at Castle Menzies trying to obtain food for his men.
-His militia men at Bun Rannoch had been drinking when they were surrounded at 11pm on 16 March by the Jacobites.
+The post at Bun Rannoch was then taken, which was being held by the Loudon's 64th Highlanders and much to the embarrassment of that unit's commander, Colin Campbell of Glenure, as he was not present when the Jacobite attack went in.
+He claimed that at the time he was at Castle Menzies, trying to obtain food for his men.
+His militiamen at Bun Rannoch had been drinking when they were surrounded at 11pm on 16 March by the Jacobites.
 The first sentry fired his musket but to no effect and was surrounded.
 The next post to the east was Kynachan House which guarded an important bridge over the River Tummel, but again the sentry was surrounded and this time killed.
-The Campbell men inside the house did for some time stand firing out of slits of the building, but an opening was made in the roof above them and so they were obliged to surrender.
-At these two posts the garrison lost two men killed, including one officer, and eight or ten wounded.
-In all a dozen militia outposts had been taken by the Jacobites, and 300 government troops were taken prisoner.
+The Campbell men inside the house did for some time stand, firing out of slits in the building, but an opening was made in the roof above them and so they were obliged to surrender.
+At these two posts, the garrison lost two men killed, including one officer, and eight or ten wounded.
+In all, a dozen militia outposts had been taken by the Jacobites, and 300 government troops were taken prisoner.